johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 cd ../..
 ```
 <br/><br/>
 The pipeline requires 1 VCF file per sample, where the VCF file should contain genome-wide variation or at least the information for all the locations where the genes of interest are.
 Unfortunatelly the VCF files from the Leipzig repository are a bit difficult to work with and need some pre-processing.
-We will have to re-zip them, index them and then merge them together ourselves (the files are large, so this process might take a while, you can increase the number of threads to make it faster, if your computer has that capability):
+We will have to re-zip them, index them and then merge them together ourselves.
+The files are large, so this process might take a while.
+You can increase the number of threads wherever possible to make the process faster, if your computer has that capability of course.
+Alternatively you can use a different modern VCF file that is 'ready to go'.
+(Scroll down)

 ```bash